 The NPEU CTU will forward a copy of the SAE form to the CI / safety delegate as soon as possible on receipt.
 The CI /safety delegate will also (as well as the site PI) assess whether the SAE was related to the trial supplement (i.e. is it an SAE or a SAR).
 If assessed to be related, the CI / safety delegate will proceed to assess expectedness (see Section 10.5.1).
 All completed SAE forms will also be sent to the sponsor.

 10.5.1.
 Assessment of expectedness

-Assessment of whether a serious adverse reaction is expected will be made according to the list below.
-Expected events are:
+Assessment of whether a serious adverse reaction is an expected event will be made by the CI / safety delegate.